 - 1. The Baseline Scenario evaluates the study area's existing conditions.
 OP estimated the current population, and the number of households and jobs based on gross building area (GBA) within the study area.
 Using industry-standard factors, OP also used GBA to estimate current infrastructure demand based on area, density, and occupancy by each parcel's land use classification. - 2.
 The Theoretical Full Buildout Scenario estimates households, populations, jobs, and infrastructure demand using the theoretical maximum GBA under the 2021 Comp Plan's Future Land Use Map (FLUM) for every property with any additional building capacity within the study area.
 For this scenario, future GBA estimates are derived from OP's land use capacity analysis.
-This scenario is very unlikely to occur because many of these sites will not be financially beneficial to redevelop as this scenario envisions, and redevelopment of some sites will be limited by factors that are not considered, such as challenging site conditions including steep slopes and irregular parcel shapes. - 3.
-The 2021 FLUM Buildout Scenario estimates households, populations, jobs, and infrastructure demand generated by properties within the study area where FLUM land use designations were updated as part of the 2021 amendment to the Comp Plan (see Figure 1).
+This scenario is very unlikely to occur because it will be financially infeasible for many of these sites to redevelop as this scenario envisions, and redevelopment of some sites will be limited by factors that are not considered, such as challenging site conditions including steep slopes and irregular parcel shapes.

+3. The 2021 FLUM Buildout Scenario estimates households, populations, jobs, and infrastructure demand generated by properties within the study area where FLUM land use designations were updated as part of the 2021 amendment to the Comp Plan (see figure 1).
 These are the areas where land use policy is most likely to result in changes in use and intensity.
-For this scenario, the future theoretical GBA estimates are derived from a massing model produced through the planning process, which reflects the most likely way these parcels might be developed.
+For this scenario, the future theoretical GBA estimates are derived from a maximizing the development potential of zoning recommendations from the Wisconsin Avenue Development Framework.

-Scenarios two and three include large redevelopment projects currently planned or under construction within the study area, including the Montana Triangle Development (at the intersection of New York Avenue NE and Montana Avenue NE and the Brookland Manor Redevelopment (also known as the Mid-City Financial Corporation, Brentwood Associates, LP & MCF Brentwood SC, LLC PUD).
-The estimates generated for both future scenarios are greater than the District's long-range forecast, which covers a 30-year period (2020-2050).
-The growth in population, households, jobs, and infrastructure demand included in this assessment would likely extend beyond 2050.
+All three scenarios include large redevelopment projects currently planned, under construction, or recently completed within the study area.3 The estimates generated for both future scenarios are greater than the District's long-range forecast, which covers a 30-year period (2020-2050).
+Based on the District's long-range forecast, the growth in population and households and infrastructure demand would likely extend beyond 2050.